-The Capstone College of Nursing isn’t the only place for undergraduate study, but it’s one of Alabama’s best — both for the quality of the program and the personal interest our faculty and administrators show students.
-Faculty take the time to be helpful and administrative staff are supportive.
-You’ll also have your own academic adviser as well as a faculty advisor to assist you as you progress through the curriculum.
+The Capstone College of Nursing isn’t the only place for undergraduate study, but it’s one of Alabama’s finest, both for the quality of the program and the personal interest our faculty, staff, and administrators show students.

-The College facilities are a big asset.
-The College has a learning resources center that has a wide range of resources designed to help students be successful in their course work.
+The College facilities are a major asset.
+From the high tech labs to the up to date classrooms, the College of Nursing has a wide range of resources designed to help students be successful in their course work.

 The University of Alabama is a great place to be!
-And the College of Nursing provides students with the advantages of broad clinical experiences, high-tech facilities, and a nationally recognized faculty.
+The College of Nursing provides students with the advantages of broad clinical experiences, high-tech facilities, and a nationally recognized faculty.

 What is meant by lower division and upper division course work?